 While the merle gene can produce stunning coat patterns, the merle gene can also cause health issues, including hearing and vision problems, when two merle-carrying dogs are bred together.
 It’s important for breeders to carefully consider the genetic health of their dogs and to never breed two dogs together who are carrying the merle gene.

 A parti Goldendoodle has a coat with a combination of white and some other color, usually tan or apricot.
 The white section of the coat covers at least 50% of the Goldendoodle’s coat.

-This color combination is the result of recessive genes, as one color overrides the solid shade of the fur.
+This color combination results from recessive genes, as one color overrides the solid shade of the hair.
 Thus, a parti-color Goldendoodle is extremely rare, and it is difficult to predict the color or pattern of a pup.

 4. Abstract Goldendoodles

 An abstract Goldendoodle is often referred to as the opposite of the parti Goldendoodle.
 That’s because the dog has a color pattern, with white appearing in less than 50% of the coat.
 This pattern is also referred to as mismark or chrome, and the dominant color can be any shade.

 The white markings usually appear on the chest, face, and legs, in a random way, without following any specific pattern of colors.

 Phantom Goldendoodles have a unique coat, with a combination of two colors in a specific pattern.
 The base color is the darker shade, while the lighter color appears in patches on the coat, specifically around the muzzle, eyes, and feet.